XRPLF/xrpl-dev-portal/content/snippets/capacity-planning.md

 AWS instance stores (`ephemeral` storage) do not have these constraints.
 Therefore, Ripple recommends deploying `rippled` servers with host types such as `M3` that have instance storage.
 The `database_path` and `node_db` path should each reside on instance storage.

 **Caution:** AWS instance storage is not guaranteed to provide durability in the event of hard drive failure.
-Further, data will be lost when the instance is stopped and restarted (but not when just rebooted).
+Further, data that is lost when the instance stops and restarts (but not when just rebooted).
+This loss can be acceptable for a `rippled` server because an individual server can usually re-acquire that data from its peer servers.